 A moduli space is a space parametrizing all possible objects of a certain fixed type.
-A classical example is the following: let us fix a compact oriented surface $\sum$ .
-Then the space of all possible complex structures on $\sum$ is the moduli space $\mathcal{M}$ of genus g Riemann surfaces, where g is the topological genus of $\sum$ .
-By construction, the points of $\mathcal{M}g$ correspond to the isomorphism classes of Riemann surfaces of genus g.
+A classical example is the following: let us fix a compact oriented surface \sum .
+Then the space of all possible complex structures on \sum is the moduli space \mathcal{M}g of genus g Riemann surfaces, where g is the topological genus of \sum .
+By construction, the points of \mathcal{M}g correspond to the isomorphism classes of Riemann surfaces of genus g.
 This kind of construction generalizes to many other classification problems.
-In good cases, moduli space will turn out to be complex manifolds or varieties.
+In good cases, moduli spaces will turn out to be complex manifolds or varieties.
 However, in most cases the moduli space will not be truly a manifold, but rather a mild generalization of it, called an orbifold.
 Although the construction of moduli spaces originates in algebraic geometry, moduli spaces themselves are of interest also in other areas of mathematics, such as other areas of geometry, topology, group theory, analysis and mathematical physics.
-In this course, I would like to present the basic ideas and formalism underlying the concept of moduli space of Riemann surfaces, interesting examples with applications in different fields include:
+In this course, I would like to present the basic ideas and formalism underlying the concept of moduli space, along with some main examples of interdisciplinary interest.
+Besides the moduli space of Riemann surfaces, interesting examples with applications in different fields include:

-- mirror symmetry, a construction from theoretical physics that predicts that there exist pairs of topological spaces $(X; X^)$ such that the moduli space of complex structures on X is isomorphic to the moduli space of symplectic structures on $X^$ , and vice versa; - modular curves in number theory, which are moduli spaces parametrizing elliptic curves with additional structures.
+- mirror symmetry, a construction from theoretical physics that predicts that there exist pairs of topological spaces (X,X) such that the moduli space of complex structures on X is isomorphic to the moduli space of symplectic structures on X, and vice versa; - modular curves in number theory, which are moduli spaces parametrizing elliptic curves with additional structures.